 Introduction to Zero Trust Wi-Fi

-The evolving network security landscape
+Network security landscape

-Zero Trust Wi-Fi (ZTW) security: verify every device and user
+Zero Trust Wi-Fi (ZTW) security: Verify every device and user

 4 components of Zero Trust Wi-Fi architecture